meacoding/techdegree-project-1/README.md

 ## Backstory

-This is the first project in the Techdegree FEWD program.
+This is the first project in the program.
 It was super stinkin' easy.
 By the time I started the program I was already tinkering with Vue.js.
 I spent more time on this project than was probably necessary but I had a lot of fun with it.
 It has a light and airy feel that makes me happy.

 It does have an odd quirk upon loading.
 The page loads with a resizing transition.
 In retrospect I don't know why I never fixed that.